Let’s get one thing straight. This is not just another WPforms review from a salesperson looking to make affiliate income on your purchase.

 When you accidentally delete a published web form, you can use the form trash features to restore it.

-And maybe you mistakenly made unintended changes to a form; you can quickly restore it to a previous state with the form revision feature.
+Maybe you made unintended changes to a form; the form revision feature lets you quickly restore it to a previous state.

 As you work on your web forms and hit the save button, a snapshot of them is kept.
 This helps you undo changes if things don’t go as expected.